Flooding

 Sandbags are heavy: take care when filling and handling sandbags to avoid injury.

-It is the responsibility of the purchaser to ensure the products are appropriate for their property, fit for purpose, correctly fitted and meet their specific needs.
 Also, be careful to consider all the ways which water can enter your property.
 For example, in addition to flood boards across your doorways, you may also need to install airbrick covers and non-return valves on your drainage system.

-Flood Plans
+Flood plan

 In addition: